ManticoreProject/manticore/README.md

 ### Step 2: Evaluate the results

-Now that you have generated the results directory from Step 1, we can evaluate the claims in the paper.
+Now that you have generated the results directory from Step 1, we can evaluate the claims in the paper that are supported by this artifact.

-In this step we detail the claims in the paper supported by the artifact and how to check them against the results generated in Step 3.
-All files we refer to here are relative to the `paper234_results` directory.
+All files and plots we refer to in this section are paths relative to the `paper234_results` directory containing the results from Step 1.
+The plots are PDF files compatible with any PDF viewer and the other files we prefer to should be opened with a plain-text editor.
+Any files that contain a timestamp in their filename have `DATE` written there instead.

+Also, please double-check the files you open as you explore the results, since the file names and paths are all quite similar! :)

 ##### Section 5.1.1 -- Recursion Performance